Medical University of Bialystok. Regulations.

 What are we going to do during the classes ?

 We will run together high-fidelity medical simulation scenarios in pediatrics.
 So You are going to be the team member (always a physician, not a nurse) who is going to work on the Emergency Department / Medical Unit at the Childrens' Hospital.
 The students are going to act as the medical team members with the child with some severe complaints in a real time.
 After the scenario You are going to discuss the case with Your tutor.
 This is called 'debriefing' and it is constructed as the positive (not negative) emotional feedback.
 After the scenarios we will conclude our effords and look for future perspectives in Your medical education.
-During the whole day we are going to run five-six scenarios with full debriefing.
+During the classes we are going to run 3-4 scenarios with full debriefing.

 What do You need for practical classes: